redomino/redomino.css3theme/README.txt

 Introduction
 ============

-This is a autoadaptative Plone Theme (based on sunburst)
+This is an autoadaptative Plone Theme (based on sunburst)

 Compatibility testing: desktop
 ------------------------------